Healthy Homes Assessment Omahu

 Omahu Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the inside of the building it’s also about the outside.
-You must make sure there is somewhere for rain, surface and underground water to flow, and also stop it from getting inside.
-When it comes to moisture and damp it’s often what you don’t see that can become a big problem and cause damage to your investment as well as harming the tenant’s well-being.
+Keeping your rental property safe from the effects of moisture isn’t just a matter of the interior of the building it’s also about the outside.
+You must ensure there is somewhere for rain, surface as well as groundwater to move, and to prevent it from getting inside.
+When it concerns damp and moisture it’s frequently those things that you aren’t aware of that could become a major issue and end up causing damage to your investment and harming your tenant’s well-being.

-Rental properties must have effective drainage to eliminate floodwaters, surface water and ground water, which includes an appropriate outfall or runoff.
-Making sure that the water has a place to go, and also that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties should be equipped with effective drainage to remove storm water, surface water and groundwater, with an appropriate runoff or outfall.
+Making sure the water has a place to go and that it doesn’t get sucked into structures is an important aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent water ingress, if the rental is enclosed between your flooring and ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.
+In addition to a drainage system to prevent the ingress of moisture, if your property has an enclosed space between your floor and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

-Ground moisture barriers are generally a polythene sheet laid over the ground to stop any moisture from the ground from rising into the property.
-It also helps to prevent water damage to the floor insulation.
+The ground-moisture barrier usually made of polythene and is laid on top of the ground to prevent any moisture that is present in the ground from rising into the property.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection